-In August/September, students took the FAIR and Interim Assessment test which provides data for students to be grouped according to skills.
-On-going progress monitoring will be used to track students and determine the effectiveness of the intervention program.
+In August/September, students took the first administration of the iReady Assessment which provides data for students to be grouped according to skills.
+Growth monitoring from the iReady database will be used to track students and determine the effectiveness of the intervention program.